irfanhakim-as/charts/mika/clog/README.md

 cp mika/clog/values.yaml .
 ```

 Edit `values.yaml` with the appropriate values.
-Refer to the [Configurations](#Configurations) section for the available options.
+Refer to the [Configurations](#Configurations) section for available options.

 ```sh
 nano values.yaml